 2. Do I really need separate QR Codes for iOS and Android?

-No, a single QR Code can efficiently serve both platforms.
+No, a single QR Code can efficiently serve both devices.
 Using device detection logic saves you from creating and managing multiple QR Codes and ensures users always land in the right place.

 3. What happens if my device isn’t detected correctly?

 OS detection can fail in rare cases (e.g., unusual browsers or strict privacy settings).
-To stay covered, set a fallback URL—like a neutral landing page—so all users receive a smooth experience.
+To cover your bases, set a fallback URL—like a neutral landing page—so all users receive a smooth experience.

 4. Can I track how many scans come from Android vs. iOS?